 All of your save files are stored in the cloud so you can pick up where you left off whenever you like.

-Can I use Wi-Fi and what is the minimum internet speed it works on?
+What is the minimum internet speed Nvidia GeForce Now works on?

 Can I play multiplayer games?

 As it effectively plays games from your own library, only installed on a remote machine, GeForce Now is compatible with multiplayer online games, including Fortnite.

 What's more, you can play in multiplayer online worlds alongside players of the PC versions of games.

 GeForce Now is available in 30 countries around the world, including the US, UK and Central Europe.